mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Stimulus Exercises

-TODO
+#### Add select all checkbox input to users ratings partial and event that select/deselect all users ratings by that selection

+#### New brewery form page clear all form inputs(also checkbox) after form is submitted

+#### New brewery form page add new select field that gets its data(breweries) from the PRH API

+- Add select input-field and get its data(breweries) from the PRH API.
+- After user selects brewery from select input get selected brewerys data from the PRH API and fill brewery name and registration year to new form inputs(name, year).
+- API url to get all breweries: https://avoindata.prh.fi/bis/v1?totalResults=true&maxResults=500&businessLine=Oluen%20valmistus
+- API url to get the single brewery data: https://avoindata.prh.fi/bis/v1?businessId=${breweryId}

 ## ActionCable, Redis, and Fly.io Integration

-To ensure seamless operation of __ActionCable__, the foundational component for Turbo streams, in a production environment, it is necessary to have [Redis](https://redis.io/) installed.
+To ensure seamless operation of **ActionCable**, the foundational component for Turbo streams, in a production environment, it is necessary to have [Redis](https://redis.io/) installed.
 Please follow the steps outlined below to ensure a proper configuration.

-1. __Verify Redis Installation__
+1. **Verify Redis Installation**

 Check if you already have a Redis instance by running the following command in your terminal: